apache/metron/CONTRIBUTING.md

 * [Contributing a Code Change](#contributing-a-code-change)
 * Reviewing pull requests on our GitHub page.
 Check out current open [Pull Requests](https://github.com/apache/metron/pulls)
 * Improve our documentation.
 Our docs are self contained in the project in README files.
-Doc changes is the same process as a code change.
+Doc changes are the same process as a code change.
 See [Contributing a Code Change](#contributing-a-code-change)
 * Contributing to or starting discussions on the mailing lists.
 Both the user and dev lists are great places to give and receive help, or provide feedback.
+See [Mailing Lists](http://metron.apache.org/community/#mailinglist)
 * Filing tickets for features, enhancements, and bugs to our JIRA.
 Take a look at [Reporting Issues](https://cwiki.apache.org/confluence/display/METRON/Reporting+Issues) and the [Metron JIRA](https://issues.apache.org/jira/projects/METRON)

 ##  Contributing A Code Change